 So, if you experience a property loss due to water damage caused by flooding, you will not be covered.

 Over 280,000 properties are at risk of flood damage in Missouri.

 You can add flood insurance as an endorsement to your policy.
 But look at what the insurer covers.
 Some companies do not have or offer a flood policy.

-Because Missouri residents are at risk from flooding, it’s wise to get flood insurance so you are covered.
+Because Missouri residents are at risk of flooding, getting flood insurance is wise so you are covered.